How to Increase Testosterone: A Complete Guide

 While there’s no specific research on the optimal amount of sleep for testosterone, you can use the CDC’s recommendations of seven or more hours each night as a baseline figure for healthy sleep.
 The National Sleep Foundation recommends seven to nine hours for young adults.

-If you're one of the 50 to 70 million American adults dealing with some type of sleep disorder or you're just not getting enough Zs, it can definitely screw up your test production.
+If you're one of the 50 to 70 million American adults dealing with some type of sleep disorder or you're just not getting enough Zs, it can definitely screw up your testosterone production.

 For example, a small study published in 2011 found that young men who underwent a week of sleep restriction (five hours per night) had daytime testosterone levels 10 percent to 15 percent below their normal levels.
 A potential 15 percent reduction just by not getting the right amount of sleep every night, guys.